tensor-compiler/tensor-compiler.github.io/documentation/docs/computations.md

 ```

 This can be useful if you want to perform the same computation multiple times, in which case it suffices to invoke `compile` once before the first time the computation is performed.

+# Delayed Execuation

+It is also possible to skip using the compiler functions entirely.
+Once you attempt to modify or view the output tensor, taco will automatically invoke the compiler in order to generate the data.

+It should be noted that in order to accurately time a computation, it is necessary to invoke the compiler functions directly since relying on the delayed execution mechanism can cause a lot of prior computations to be included in the timing.